 Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

-The Adams Creek acts as the primary lifeblood for Lake Medlow, making it a cornerstone of the South East Coast (NSW) network.
+Fed primarily by the Adams Creek, this reservoir plays a critical role in the South East Coast (NSW) drainage division.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
 Catchment dynamics in the South East Coast (NSW) are deeply influenced by the retention capacity of Lake Medlow.

 The surrounding catchment of Lake Medlow also supports diverse local flora and fauna.
 When capacity allows, Lake Medlow becomes a hub for regional tourism and water sports.
 However, environmental flow releases must be carefully balanced to protect downstream river health.